ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

    This entry is formatted as a CBOR map including only one field, namely "error-code".
 The map key for "error-code" is the CBOR unsigned integer with value 0.
 The value of "error-code" is a CBOR integer specifying the error code associated with the occurred error.
 This value is taken from the "CBOR Value" column of the "OAuth Error Code CBOR Mappings" registry {{ACE.OAuth.Error.Code.CBOR.Mappings}}.

+   The new payload format MUST use the field "error-code" in order to convey the same information that the original payload format conveys through the "error" parameter (see, e.g., {{Sections 5.8.3 and 5.9.3 of RFC9200}}).

    The CDDL notation {{RFC8610}} of the "ace-error" entry is given below.

 ~~~~~~~~~~~ CDDL